Finding printed music

 Sometimes individual songs are only published in anthologies and not mentioned separately on Library Search, so you would need to search by the name of the anthology.

 If you would like to obtain sheet music that we don’t stock, please contact the Collection Management Librarian Francis Firth – he may be able to purchase or hire it.

 Can I search/browse by instrument?

 Yes!
-Use the table below to identify the class mark (also known as a shelf mark) of your instrument.
+Use the table below to identify the shelf mark of your instrument.

-You can look for the corresponding sheet music box in the library, or use the advanced search classification mark option on the catalogue to see everything we should have.
-Alternatively, use your instrument or the music type in the all of these words field within advanced search.
+You can look for the corresponding sheet music box in the library, or use the advanced search to type a shelf mark.